Edith Frank: Family

 She met Otto Frank in 1924 and they married on his 36th birthday, 12 May 1925, at Aachen's synagogue.
 They had two daughters born in Frankfurt, Margot, born 16 February 1926, followed by Anne, born 12 June 1929.
 At the time Anne was born, the family lived in a house at Marbachweg 307 in Frankfurt-Dornbusch, where they rented two floors.
 Her daughters played almost every day in the garden with the children in the neighborhood.
 They all had different backgrounds; Catholic, Protestant or Jewish.
 They shared a curiosity about each other's religious holidays.
-Margot was invited to the communion celebration of one of her friends, and the neighbors' children were sometimes invited to the Frank's celebration of Hanukkah.
+Margot was invited to the communion celebration of one of her friends, and the neighbors' children were sometimes invited to the Franks' celebration of Hanukkah.
 Later the family moved to Ganghoferstrasse 24 in a fashionable liberal area of Dornbusch called the Dichterviertel (Poets' Quarter).
 Both houses still exist.

 In the summer of 1932, the Nazi Party' paramilitary wing – Sturmabteilung (SA) – marched through the streets of Frankfurt am Main wearing Haken Kreuz armbands.
 These Brownshirts, as they were called because of the color of their uniforms, loudly sang: "When Jewish blood spurts from the knife, things will go well again".
 Upon hearing this, Edith and Otto discussed their concerns with each other.
 It was impossible for them to leave their homeland immediately because making a living abroad was an issue.